-JDBC Jaybird Description built-in UDF mode REPLACE(strin g1, string2, string3) • 0 Replaces all occurrences of string2 in string1 with string3.
-RIGHT(string, count) 0 • The count rightmost characters in string.
-RTRIM(string) O • The characters of string with no trailing blanks.
-SOUNDEX(string) O • A character string, which is data source-dependent, representing the sound of the words in string; this could be a four-digit SOUNDEX code, a phonetic representation of each word, etc. SPACE(count) • • A character string consisting of count spaces.
+JDBC Jaybird Description built-in UDF mode REPEAT(string , count) 0 0 A character string formed by repeating string count times.
+REPLACE(strin g1, string2, string3) 0 O Replaces all occurrences of string2 in string1 with string3.
+RIGHT(string, count) 0 O The count rightmost characters in string.
+RTRIM(string) 0 • The characters of string with no trailing blanks.
+SOUNDEX(strin g) 0 0 A character string, which is data source-dependent, representing the sound of the words in string; this could be a four-digit SOUNDEX code, a phonetic representation of each word, etc. SPACE (count) 0 O A character string consisting of count spaces.
 SUBSTRING(str ing, start, length) • • A character string formed by extracting length characters from string beginning at start.
 UCASE(string) • • Converts all lowercase characters in string to uppercase.

-Legend: $\mathbf{O}$ - not available in this mode; $\bullet$ - available in this mode.
+Legend: \mathbf{O} - not available in this mode; $\mathbf{\bullet}$ - available in this mode.